 Looks Unfamiliar 6 – Emma Burnell

 Looks Unfamiliar is a podcast in which writer and occasional broadcaster Tim Worthington talks to a guest about some of the things that they remember that nobody else ever seems to.
 Joining Tim this time is broadcaster, columnist and standup comic Emma Burnell, who is banking on somebody else remembering Miners’ Strike fundraising album Whose Side Are You On?, the Sweet Valley High novels, short-lived playground craze Scoubidou, children’s horror novella The Patchwork Monkey, undistinguished Rutger Hauer vehicle Split Second, and the Ever Ready ‘Power To The People’ advert.
-Along the way we’ll be discussing the sociocultural ramifications of an earnest man talking to some earnest men, assessing the risks of hiring videos from ‘a van’, and speculating on the possible psychotropic effects of smoking a Fanta Yo-yo.
+Along the way we’ll be discussing the sociocultural ramifications of an earnest man talking to some earnest men, assessing the potential risks of hiring videos from ‘a van’, and speculating on the possible psychotropic effects of smoking a Fanta Yo-yo.

 © Tim Worthington.